Get started with your Microsoft Customer Agreement billing account

 Check the agreement type to determine whether you have access to a billing account for a Microsoft Customer Agreement.

-If you have access to just one billing scope, select Properties from the left-hand side.
+If you have access to just one billing scope, select Properties from the menu.
 You have access to a billing account for a Microsoft Customer Agreement if the billing account type is Microsoft Customer Agreement.

 If you have access to multiple billing scopes, check the type in the billing account column.
 You have access to a billing account for a Microsoft Customer Agreement if the billing account type for any of the scopes is Microsoft Customer Agreement.